orbitalflower/orbitalflower.github.io/_posts/2018-03-21-blogging-with-jekyll.md

 title: "The pros and cons of blogging with Jekyll"
 categories: comp web
 redirect-from: /20150819-blogging-with-jekyll.html
+description: "Advantages and disadvantages of Jekyll with Markdown as a blogging platform."
 ---

 Jekyll is a flat-files based content management system suitable for building